Dr Daniel Krell

 His clinical work focuses on the management of patients with gastro-oesophageal, colorectal, pancreatic, liver and biliary tract cancers using chemotherapy, targeted therapy and immunotherapies.
 He also manages patients with cancer of unknown primary and is the clinical lead at Barnet hospital for this.
 He also acts as the MDT lead for gastro-oesophageal and hepatobiliary cancer at his institution.
 He is also a member of the London cancer expert reference group for acute oncology and cancer of unknown primary.

 Country of qualification

 - Royal College of Physicians

 Chemotherapy, targeted therapy and immunotherapy for the treatment of Gastrointestinal and hepatobiliary cancer

-Dr Daniel Krell, Consultant Medical Oncologist, is available for consultations at the Royal Free and Hadleywood Hospital.
+Dr Daniel Krell, Consultant Medical Oncologist is available to be seen for consultations at Royal Free London